mehulagg/gitlab/doc/topics/autodevops/customize.md

 ## Custom buildpacks

-If the automatic buildpack detection fails for your project, or if you want to use a custom buildpack, you can override the buildpack using a project CI/CD variable or a `.buildpacks` file in your project:
+If the automatic buildpack detection fails for your project, or if you need more control over your build, you can customize the buildpacks used for the build.

+### Custom buildpacks with Cloud Native Buildpacks

+Specify either

+- the CI variable `BUILDPACK_URL` according to [`pack`'s specifications](https://buildpacks.io/docs/app-developer-guide/specific-buildpacks/), or
-- **Project variable** - Create a project variable `BUILDPACK_URL` with the URL of the buildpack to use.
+- a [`project.toml` project descriptor](https://buildpacks.io/docs/app-developer-guide/using-project-descriptor/) with the buildpacks you would like to include.

+### Custom buildpacks with Herokuish

+Specify either

+- the CI variable `BUILDPACK_URL`, or
-- **`.buildpacks` file** - Add a file in your project's repository called `.buildpacks`, and add the URL of the buildpack to use on a line in the file.
-If you want to use multiple buildpacks, enter one buildpack per line.
+- a `.buildpacks` file at the root of your project, containing one buildpack URL per line.

 The buildpack URL can point to either a Git repository URL or a tarball URL.
 For Git repositories, you can point to a specific Git reference (such as